aws/jsii/docs/typescript-restrictions.md

 `volatile`     |                |

-Code generators from `jsii-pacmak` will try to work around those reserved words when they are encoutered, but may resort to using names that could clash with other identifiers used in your api, or result in sub-optimal experience for users in languages with conflicts.
+Code generators from `jsii-pacmak` will try to work around those reserved words when they are encountered, but may resort to using names that could clash with other identifiers used in your API, or result in suboptimal experience for users in languages with conflicts.

 [`jsii/lib/reserved-words.ts`]: ../packages/jsii/lib/reserved-words.ts